oktaytuncay/Kubernetes/kubernetes.md

 This is because the processes can have different process ids in different namespaces and that's how docker isolates containers within the system.

-##### Users
+### Users

 The docker host has a set of users.
 By default docker processes run within containers as the root user.
 This can be seen in the output of the command we ran above.
-If you don't want to run with root user, `--user` parameter can be used.
+If you don't want to run with the root user, the `--user` parameter can be used.

 > docker run --user=1017 ubuntu sleep 3600

 Another way to enforce user security is to have this defined in the docker image itself at the time of creation.
-For example, we can use the default ubunut image and set the used id to 1017 using the user instruction.
+For example, we can use the default ubuntu image and set the user id to 1017 using the user instruction.
 Then we can build the custom image.

-By default docker runs a container with a limited set of capabilities.
-And so the process running within the container do not have the privileges to reboot the host or perform operations that can disturb the host or other containers running on the same host.
+By default, docker runs a container with a limited set of capabilities.
+And so the process running within the container does not have the privileges to reboot the host or perform operations that can disturb the host or other containers running on the same host.

-If you wish to override this behaviour and provide additional privileges then what is available, use the `cap-add` option in the docker run command.
+If you wish to override this behavior and provide additional privileges than what is available, use the `cap-add` option in the docker run command.

 > docker run --cap-add MAC_ADMIN ubuntu

-Similarly, we can drop privileges as well using the `cap-drop` option or in case we wish to run the container with all privileges enabled, then we can use `privileged flag`
+Similarly, we can drop privileges as well using the `cap-drop` option, or in case we wish to run the container with all privileges enabled, then we can use the `privileged flag`

 > docker run --cap-drop KILL ubuntu

 > docker run --privileged ubuntu

-##### Security Contexts
+### Security Contexts

 When we run a docker container, we have the option to define a set of security standards such as `--user`, `--cap-add`, `--cap-drop`.
-These can be configred in Kubernetes as well.
-As we know already in Kubernetes containers are encapsulated in pods.
+These can be configured in Kubernetes as well.
+As we know already Kubernetes containers are encapsulated in pods.
 We may choose to configure the security settings at a container level or at a pod level.

-If we configure it a pod level, the settings will carry over to all the containers within the pod.
-If we configure it at both the pod and container, the settings on container will override the settings on yhe pod.
+If we configure it at a pod level, the settings will carry over to all the containers within the pod.
+If we configure it at both the pod and container, the settings on the container will override the settings on the pod.

 The following pod runs an Ubuntu image with the sleep command.
 To configure the security context in the container, we can add a field called `securityContext` under the spec section.

 ```properties
 apiVersion: v1